 By the time Sarah Connor is liberated from the mental institution, the family had scattered like roaches under a kitchen light, making snide comments about the film’s appropriateness as they departed.
 Perhaps we should have rented something more holiday-centric.
 Like Lethal Weapon.

-For these seeking something a little more explosive than the standard redemptive (yawn) and heart-warming (gag) holiday fare, following are 10 fine Christmas-set crime capers (in descending alphabetical order), all of which are available on DVD and/or Blu-ray.
-For as Crow T. Robot asks rhetorically in the delightful Mystery Science Theater 3000 take on the not-so-classic Santa Claus Conquers the Martians, “Like a good action sequence don’t belong at Christmas?”
+For these seeking something a little more explosive than the standard redemptive (yawn) and heart-warming (gag) holiday fare, following are 10 fine Christmas-set crime capers (in descending alphabetical order).
+For as Crow T. Robot asks rhetorically in the wonderful Mystery Science Theater 3000 take on the not-so-classic Santa Claus Conquers the Martians, “Like a good action sequence don’t belong at Christmas?”

 10. The Thin Man (1934)